phillzz/BomberMan/README.md

 	Interaction - Interface implemented on most objects BP_Camera - Contain camera interpolation view logic for 2 players UndestructableWall - objects that can't be destroyed.
-	DestructableWall_Child - child object of class UndestructableWall that can be blown up.
+	DestructableWall_Child - objects that can be blown up.
 In 30% spawn random pickup or bomb.
 	BP_Bomb - Blows after 1s as spawned.
 	BP_RemoteBomb - Blows on key press (player 1: space bar, player 2 numLock 0)
 	Pickups: